PUTTING PEOPLE AND THE WORLD WE LIVE IN AT THE HEART OF WHAT WE DO

 STAFF AND STUDENT ENGAGEMENT

-We recognise that the engagement of staff and students in sustainable development is a critical aspect of delivering against our strategy.
-As such we have developed a sustainability communications and engagement strategy, which is supported by an annual communications and engagement plan.
+We recognise that the engagement of staff and students in sustainable development is a critical aspect of delivering against our strategy and annually we produce a Sustainability Communication and Engagement plan which details all our planned enagement activity.

 University sustainability strategy and policies are included within the student induction process, which covers a range of engagement mediums to ensure maximum awareness.
-This includes: sustainability strategy and advice featuring in every Student Life newsletter, the Sustainability team are present during Welcome Week to engage with our student community, printed sustainability material is available during Enrolment for all new students, our Doing UoR Bit app is listed in the 'apps to download' for all new students and we have a training video for all students living in halls.
+This includes: sustainability strategy and advice featuring in every Student Life newsletter, strong Sustainability team presence throughout Welcome Week to engage with our student community, sustainability information included within the Welcome booklet which is sent to all new students, there is a range of sustainability information within Essentials (the student handbook) and we have a training video for all students living in halls.

 Our engagement programme includes an annual green festival and the annual staff celebration, engagement and sustainable action event 'Show Your Stripes' day based on the Climate Stripes developed by the University’s Professor Ed Hawkins.
-Both this year's and the 2022 Show Your Stripes day were great successes, with over 600 staff attending each one.
+Since 2022 Show Your Stripes Day has greatly raised the profile of sustainability amongst the staff community, with hundreds of staff attending events.
 We also host monthly sustainability awareness sessions in the library foyer 'Sustainability Listens at UoR'.
-The most recent sessions involved a mastermind event and celebrating Clean Air Day 2023.
+The most recent sessions involved a biodiversity quiz and promoting Doing UoR Bit.

 It is our aim to get everyone involved in supporting sustainability, both at the University, and in their wider lives.
 As well as the events that we run, the University provides funding for initiatives to further embed sustainable behaviours among staff and students, for example: